WorldVistA/VistA/Documentation/plan-6-monologues/cprs-unicode.rst

 respects.
 The biggest problem we had was that the BytesRead count did not reflect the end of the string anymore--and we didn't know anyway in which to fix this--thus the hacky copy at the end that guesses the end of the string.
+I also learned later that pAnsiChar has some hidden semantics that make them convert strings into the current code page being used in the system.

+I have converted